Archdiocese of Colombo: St. Theresa's Church Colombo

-The Church of St. Theresa is a Roman Catholic church located at Thimbirigasyaya Road, Colombo, Sri Lanka.
+The Church of St. Theresa is a Catholic church located at Thimbirigasyaya Road, Colombo, Sri Lanka.
 The current parish priest is Rev. Fr.
 Neil Dias Karunarathne C.Ss.R.

 Over time the Catholic community of the area had been growing, and a Fr.
 James initiated a process in 1934 to construct the existing church.
 In 1937, a proposal was made to Fr.
 Giwdan, the parish priest of Bambalapitiya, to lay a foundation for a Catholic church.
 The bishop gave his permission, and as a result the temporary structure was built and dedicated to St. Theresa.

 In 1951, construction started and in 1952 Archbishop Thomas Cooray has handed over the church to Dominican fathers.
 It was completed and consecrated on 7 October 1961 by Archbishop Thomas Cooray.